THE FOUR VALLEYS, AN OVERVIEW

 Káf...
 Kuffi...
 Jím... and Shín...

 Vestiges to obliterate one by one at this advanced stage of purification.
-To that end, let's review some of the helpful hints provided in previous Valleys or in the other Writings of Baha'u'llah.
+To that end, let us review some of the helpful hints provided in previous Valleys or in other Writings of Baha'u'llah.

 Passion...